heqin-zhu/PL0-parser/README.md

 ![](src/while_ins_stack.jpg)
 `continue`, `for`  can be translated in the same way.
 ## instruction fillback
 Taking `while` block as an example, Note that we don't know the `JPC` instruction's target addr until we finish analysing the whole block.The Solution is that after we analyse while condition, we generate an instruction with no target address, just take a place.
 We note down this instruction's address.
-As soon as we finish analyse the whole  `while` block, the instruction pointer, namely `ip`, pointing to the target address of `JPC`.
+As soon as we finish analysing the whole  `while` block, the instruction pointer, namely `ip`, pointing to the target address of `JPC`.
 Then we fill back the `JPC` instruction with the target address along to ip.

 ## symbol table
 There are three types of symbols: